Academic Performance and Professional Conduct Policies

 - The program director will schedule a student conduct review meeting to discuss the concerns raised by the faculty member.
 The program handbook will provide additional information about the required and discretionary participants in this meeting, but all student conduct review panels will include the following: the student, the student’s advisor or designee, a faculty member who can present the details of the situation or concern, the program director, and a faculty member outside the student’s program.
 The student may elect to bring one other person to support them; this person can be another student, a faculty member, or a professional from the student’s field placement.
 The person invited to attend by the student is present for support and may not participate in the discussion.
 More than one meeting may be required to reach a final decision regarding the outcome of the review.
 This result will be communicated in writing to the student within three weeks of the meeting.
 If more than one meeting is required, the result will be communicated in writing within three weeks of the final meeting.
-If a student refuses to attend the student conduct review meeting, the panel will meet in her or his absence and will retain the authority to make decisions regarding the student’s future in the program.
+If a student refuses to attend the student conduct review meeting, the panel will meet in their absence and will retain the authority to make decisions regarding the student’s future in the program.

-- The possible outcomes of the student conduct review include: a written response from the student indicating her or his understanding of the concern and plan for resolving it; a written plan of assistance that outlines the actions to be taken by the student and the consequences for being unsuccessful in meeting its terms; approval of a leave from the program, pending specific actions taken to address the concerns raised in the student conduct review; and dismissal from the program.
+- The possible outcomes of the student conduct review include: a written response from the student indicating their understanding of the concern and plan for resolving it; a written plan of assistance that outlines the actions to be taken by the student and the consequences for being unsuccessful in meeting its terms; approval of a leave from the program, pending specific actions taken to address the concerns raised in the student conduct review; and dismissal from the program.
 Each program handbook will provide additional information regarding the process of review.
 All written documentation submitted for the review and concerning its outcome will be retained in the student’s file.
 Any decision to dismiss a student from a program will require the review and written approval of the department chair.